Johnny Taylor (comedian)

-Johnny Taylor, Jr. is an American stand-up comedian, writer, actor, and podcaster from Sacramento, California.

-Taylor has released two comedy albums and a charity single on Stand Up!
+Johnny Taylor Jr. is an American stand-up comedian, writer, actor, and podcaster from Sacramento, California.
+He has released two comedy albums and a charity single on Stand Up!
 Records.
 His debut, 2014's Tangled Up in Plaid, reached No. 7 on the iTunes comedy chart.
-His 2018 followup album and video Bummin' with the Devil reached No. 1 on both the Amazon and iTunes comedy charts.
+His 2018 follow-up album and video Bummin' with the Devil was No. 1 on both the Amazon and iTunes comedy charts.

 Early life

 Taylor was born March 5, 1977, in Riverside, California.
-He has called his childhood "rocky"; his family moved several dozen times before settling in Sacramento.
+He says that his childhood was "rocky"; his family moved several dozen times before settling in Sacramento.
 He was an amateur boxer from 13 to 19, and competed in Police Athletic League and Golden Gloves tournaments in Sacramento and Reno, Nevada.
 He hoped to turn professional, but a detached retina forced his retirement.
 He became a boxing trainer and co-owned a gym before becoming a comedian full-time.